sherlock-audit/2022-11-isomorph-judging/README.md

 Alternatively we can add another mapping to the Vault_Lyra to store the OptionsMarkets and an admin only function to add new ones but this feels like poor design.

 Leaving this issue unfixed is unlikely to cause large problems.
 LiquidityTokens should only have zero live boards if an optionMarket is closed (usually to be depreciated) with zero live boards the collateral should be earning no interest for the owner and therefore they would likely desire to close their loan and redeem their collateral and so not be in a situation to be liquidated.

+**0x00052**

+Sponsor has acknowledged and accepted the risk without fixing.